 “I want to celebrate not only the backcountry but the resorts and communities that live for the white stuff but also to consider the threats to our fragile alpine landscape from climate change, from feral animals, from us.”

-Starting at Mt Baw Baw in July, Huw will travel north to Lake Mountain, Mt Sunday, Mt Buller, Mt Stirling and Hotham before heading to Dinner Plain, Falls Creek and Mt Buffalo in Victoria, then crossing into NSW and onto Thredbo, Charlotte Pass, Perisher and Selwyn resorts.
+Starting at Lake Mountain, then to Mt Baw Baw in late July, Huw will travel north to Mt Sunday, The Crosscut Saw, to Mt Buller, Mt Stirling and Hotham before heading to Dinner Plain, Falls Creek and Mt Buffalo in Victoria, then crossing into NSW and onto Thredbo, Charlotte Pass, Perisher and Selwyn resorts.

-If the snow is still good, he’ll go on to Canberra.
-Who knows where after that?
+If the snow is still good by mid-September, he’ll go on to Mt Bimberi and the ACT.

 About Regional will catch up with Huw again as he prepares and then sets off – so stay tuned for more updates.